PedroCordero/portfolio/README.md

 ## About Me
-Master's student in Artificial Intelligence with a solid foundation in Electronics Engineering.
-I have over three years of experience as a Scientific Research Engineer and as an intern at a multinational automotive company.
-Skilled in AI, robotics, industrial automation, with a strong interest in LLM-based applications and operational technology.
-Proficient in English, I am seeking research-oriented roles to contribute to innovative AI solutions and further develop my technical expertise.
+Master's student in Artificial Intelligence with a solid foundation in Electronics Engineering, currently based in **{{ site.location }}**.
+Over three years of experience as a Scientific Research Engineer and intern at a multinational automotive company.
+Skilled in AI, robotics, and automation, with a strong focus in data analysis, machine learning applications, and intelligent systems.
+Proficient in English, I am seeking opportunities to contribute to AI-powered solutions, software development, and advanced engineering projects in a dynamic and innovative environment.

-Hi, I'm **{{ site.author }}**, currently based in **{{ site.location }}**.
 Feel free to reach me at [{{ site.email }}](mailto:{{ site.email }}) or find me in [LinkedIn]({{ site.linkedin }}).

 ## Education